Leicester Secular Society: History

 After Gimson's death in 1883, one of his sons, Sidney Gimson, became the mainstay of the society until shortly before his death in 1938.
 He was assisted by F. J. Gould as secretary from 1899 to 1908.
 Another son, Ernest Gimson, became famous as a designer in the Arts and Crafts movement of William Morris, whose speech on "Art and Socialism" at the Secular Hall in 1884 marked the beginning of the Socialist movement in Leicester.

+The Society was well financed in this period, able to employ a full-time librarian and manager and run a swimming club, gymnasium, Sunday School, evening classes and a women's group.
+To accommodate an increased working class membership, the Hall opened a bar selling alcohol and was used by shoe workers to host their annual St Crispin's Day celebrations.
+The membership began to actively debate socialism versus individualism.
+As well as William Morris, H.M.
+Hyndman, John Burns and Prince Kropotkin all spoke in debates and public meetings at the Secular Hall.
+The Leicester branch of the Socialist League held its meetings at the Hall: several founders were members of the Secular Society.

+Frederick James Gould was the Secretary to the Leicester Secular Society until 1908.

 In the period after the Second World War, the society went into a decline.
 Average weekly attendances dropped from a high of 50 to a low of 20.
 However, the recent resurgence of religion as a political issue has reinvigorated the membership.

 Current status

 As of 2015, the membership stands at around 170.

 The Society publishes a journal, The Leicester Secularist, which carries reviews of events at the Hall, discussion articles and news regarding secular issues in Leicester.

 A refurbishment of the ground floor of Secular Hall was completed in 2014.

 The Society has adopted the strap line "for an inclusive and plural society free from religious privilege, prejudice and discrimination."